 Why You Might Need a Water Conditioner

-- Scaling on faucets, pipes, and appliances
+- Ugly scaling on your faucets, inside your pipes, and all over appliances.

-- Dry skin and dull hair
+- That frustrating feeling of dry skin and dull hair after a shower.

 Types of Water Conditioners and How They Work